microsoft/pxt-adafruit/docs/lessons/seismograph/activity.md

 Step 1.
 Go to Codemicrobit.com

-    Click or tap Create Code
+    Click or tap New Project
-    Click or tap Block Editor
+    Click or tap Blocks

 Step 2.